Cover for Bradford Stevens Barnes's Obituary

 BRADFORD STEVENS BARNES

-Piano Savant • Mayflower Descendant • Bridge Shark • Tennis Swashbuckler • Community Servant • Dad • Grandpop
+Piano Savant • Mayflower Descendant • Bridge Shark • Tennis Swashbuckler • Community Servant • Dad • Grandpop • Friend to All

 Bradford Barnes moved his piano performance venue to heaven on May 6th, where he is undoubtedly entertaining with flourishing John Rutter anthems and Burt Bachrach popular hits on another 1940 Mason & Hamlin baby grand.
 Throughout his 91 years, he cherished his family, was fulfilled by his faith, never met a competition he wouldn’t try, and made many community impacts by volunteering his time and talents.
 Family, friends, and service were the currency of his life.

 In May 1960 he married Anne Schwer in her hometown of Springfield, Ohio and settled their family in Needham, MA.
 Together they were a social tour de force, acquiring many friends through a shared love of Needham Community Theatre for which they hosted epic cast parties.
 He served 35 of his 37 years in Needham as an elected Town Meeting member, and 15 years on the Design Review Committee.
-Brad was a choir baritone in the Christ Episcopal Church where chose to be baptized with his infant daughter, Loring.
-Brad and Anne maintained was a lifelong friendship and duplicate bridge partnership with national championship wins (Brad was a Silver Life Master member of the American Contract Bridge League).
+Brad was a choir baritone in the Christ Episcopal Church where he chose to be baptized with his infant daughter, Loring.
+Brad and Anne maintained their close lifelong friendship and duplicate bridge partnership with national championship wins (Brad was a Silver Life Master member of the American Contract Bridge League).
 She saved her final smile for him.

 Later in life he retired to Falmouth with his second wife, Virginia, a longtime tennis partner.
-After building their home, they created a life together anchored in neighborhood socializing, winters in Jupiter, Florida and tennis at Ballymeade Estates, where Brad served on the Board of Directors.
+After building their home, they created a life together anchored in neighborhood socializing, winters in Jupiter, Florida, and tennis at Ballymeade Estates, where Brad served on the Board of Directors.
 He also was a member of The 300 Committee Land Trust of Falmouth, the Design Review Board for 9 years, and together they joined St. Barnabas Episcopal Church, where Brad was a choir member until they moved together to Keystone Place in Buzzards Bay, and then he to Laurelwood at The PineHills.

 One constant across these addresses was his Red Sox fan loyalty.
 Over many years he amassed an extensive collection of caps and logo apparel from trips to the pro shop when his son-in-law Michael took him to Fenway Park for homestands.
 He was bemused that women were as capable of the famous “Yankees s--k” chant as men.
 “Grandpop” took much delight in knowing that his great-grandsons both play baseball, and even more to see them play.

 He was persnickety about details, particularly about his cars—their heritage and their plates.
 He leaves a photographic anthology of his car ownership, mostly vintage Fords, and his extensive family license plate collection.
 He maintained manicured gardens and a garage fit for a royal tea.
-Hemmings and Architectural Digest covered his coffee table, he enjoyed reading the Boston Globe nightly with his cat curled up in his lap and a scotch-over-ice at hand.
+Hemmings and Architectural Digest covered his coffee table, he enjoyed reading the Boston Globe nightly with his cat Roscoe curled up in his lap and a scotch-over-ice at hand.
 His newspaper of choice belied his lifelong participation in Republican organizations, to include volunteering alongside Charlie Baker, III for their friend Congresswoman, Secretary of Health & Human Services, and Ambassador to Ireland, Margaret (Peggy) Heckler.
 His garden statuary was placed with symmetry.
 He dispatched his daughters to push a newfangled brush lawn sweeper which was very high brow in its day.
 Brad mailed the family birthday cards, with his telltale handwriting on the envelopes, and tracked Christmas card exchanges over decades.
 He planned his memorial service down to the key, verses, and descant of his chosen hymns.

-Visits: 47
+Visits: 1387

 This site is protected by reCAPTCHA and the